 How to Plant Redwoods

 Unfortunately, redwood trees aren't the type of trees that you'd casually grow in your garden.
 Redwood trees not only need a massive space to grow, but they'll also overtake your lawn and deplete the moisture in the air for other plants.
 Redwoods grow from seeds, not cutting other redwood trees.
-If you were able to grow redwood trees, you would plant young saplings in a sunny location where there's organically rich soil, lots of moisture and good drainage, surrounded by other redwoods in their natural habitat, and the soil would need to be kept moist at all times.
+If you have a landscape that's large enough to grow a redwood tree, you would plant a young sapling in a sunny location where there's organically rich soil, lots of moisture and good drainage, optimally surrounded by other redwoods in their natural habitat, and the soil would need to be kept moist at all times.

 Coast redwoods are considered to be some of the oldest living organisms in the entire world.
 Since redwoods can live more than 2,000 years, studies show that coast redwoods were around during the Roman Empire because the oldest redwood was about 2,200 years old.
 Most redwoods are way younger than that, though, because of the effects of the California gold rush.